masb3/face_encoding_api/README.md

 ## HOWTO
-Create `.env` file in the project root folder
+Create `.env` file in the project root folder.
+Following example can be used without changes.
 ```commandline
 POSTGRES_USER="dummy"
 POSTGRES_PASSWORD="dummy"